dylandoamaral/qush/README.md

 ### The flag -H or --help

-the flag show the helper of qush.
+the flag shows the helper of qush.

 it also can help you to see what is the current preset used by qush.

 ### The flag -P or --preset

-the flag show the current preset used by qush.
+the flag shows the current preset used by qush.

 ### The flag -S or --source

-the flag allow you to add only several source files inside the commit.
+the flag allows you to add only several source files inside the commit.

 for example: